 Use a virtual private network (VPN)

-As a rule of thumb, using a VPN when you’re on a public WiFi is a must — it encrypts your connection and prevents anyone from seeing the data you’re sending to the router.
+As a rule of thumb, using a VPN when you’re on public WiFi is a must — it encrypts your connection and prevents anyone from seeing the data you’re sending to the router.
 But using a VPN at home could be valuable too, since you get anonymous and secure web browsing without even thinking about it.

 Shimo is the most flexible VPN client for your home WiFi encryption.
 It works seamlessly with multiple VPN protocols and uses top-notch AES 256-bit encryption technology.
-It’s easy to setup wireless networks with Shimo (no technical knowledge required) and you can even configure some useful automation workflows to trigger your VPN protection exactly when you need it.
+It’s easy to set up wireless networks with Shimo (no technical knowledge required) and you can even configure some useful automation workflows to trigger your VPN protection exactly when you need it.